-Grain Group: Do not avoid grains because they are needed for a healthy diet, but do monitor portion sizes.
+Grain Group: Monitor the portion sizes of your grains.
 They should typically take up approximately one quarter of your plate.
-Consume whole grains instead of processed or refined grains.
+Consume more whole grains instead of processed or refined grains.
 Whole grain options include whole wheat, oats, barley, rye, quinoa, couscous, brown rice, and whole wheat pasta.
 Limit refined grains and grain products made with fat, such as biscuits, croissants, pancakes, waffles, and prepackaged desserts.
 They contain more calories than other bread products.
 Avoid adding butter or margarine to breads.

 Fats and Oils: Limit the amount of saturated and trans fats in your diet by limiting fried food, packaged food, and high-fat meats.
-Include heart-healthy fats like oils and nuts/ nut butters in your diet.
+Include heart-healthy fats like oils and nuts/nut butters in your diet.
 It is important to monitor your portion sizes, even with healthy fats, because they are high in calories.
 Choose fat free or reduced fat salad dressing and mayonnaise.